hguh-cheng/MinesweeperGameDesign/MVP.md

     - m to open minimap
     - three lives (lose a life for every mine revealed)

+    - y = developer cheat feature. it reveals a 10 block radius around the player making it easier to playtest. should remove when game is finished.

 ## board mechanics

     - mines generate